-The landscape of customer service is changing rapidly.
-If you want to succeed, you’ll need to understand what customers want, how customers communicate, and how you can improve their overall experience.
+If you want to succeed in customer service, you need to understand what customers want, how customers communicate, and how you can improve their overall experience.

 First, here’s an infographic with my favorite stats from below!